-For a more serene beach experience, head a bit farther north to Windansea Beach in La Jolla.
-Located in the laidback Bird Rock neighborhood of La Jolla, Windansea Beach is secluded by a myriad of large flat rocks that create little hideaways where you can lay your towel over the idyllic soft sand.
-Despite its seemingly worlds-away location, you’re only a couple blocks from coffee shops, cafés, and restaurants.
+For a more serene beach day, head north to Windansea Beach in La Jolla.
+Located in the laidback Bird Rock neighborhood, Windansea Beach is surrounded by large flat rocks that create the perfect hideaway to lay your towel over the powdery soft sand.
+While its secluded location may make you feel like you’re far away, you’ll be just a couple of blocks from coffee shops, cafes, and restaurants.

-The San Diego Zoo is considered to be one of the best zoos in the world, thanks to its visitor experience, conservation efforts, and large and natural animal enclosures.
-A visit to this renowned zoo during a cruise to San Diego is often a must for families, though visitors of all ages will enjoy seeing the many different species and watching the live presentations that teach you more about the world’s wildlife.
-The San Diego Zoo is especially known for its panda exhibit, since it’s one of the few zoos outside of China where you can see these special creatures in person.
+The San Diego Zoo is considered one of the best zoos in the world, thanks to its incredible conservation efforts and large animal enclosures.
+Visitors of all ages will enjoy its wide variety of species and educational live shows.
+The San Diego Zoo is known for its panda exhibit, as it’s one of the few zoos outside of China where you can still see them in person.

-The USS Midway is an old naval aircraft carrier turned museum that’s permanently docked in the harbor of San Diego.
-Learn more about the area’s naval activity and history while you see where sailors slept on the ship, the control room, where fighter jets landed on the ship, and smaller aircraft housed on the enormous ship.
-Another fun sight to see while at the USS Midway is the huge statue of a sailor kissing a nurse, located in the small park area adjacent to the ship.
+The USS Midway is an old naval aircraft carrier turned museum that is permanently docked in the harbor of San Diego.
+Learn about the area’s naval history and tour the control room, the sailors’ bunks, and the deck where fighter jets used to land on the ship.
+Don’t miss visiting the large statue of a sailor kissing a nurse located in the small park area next to the ship.

-If your ideal beach-going experience is less about sand and more about views, head to La Jolla Cove.
-This breathtaking piece of coastline curves magnificently around the Pacific Ocean, and along with steep cliffs and rocky tide pools, you’ll find sea lions, seagulls, and other sea birds frolicking in the surf and on the rocks.
-Walk along the sidewalk lining the cliffs of the cove, or picnic in the large grassy area nearby.
-The cove is next to La Jolla’s upscale shopping district, which is home to a number of fine restaurants and designer boutiques.
-Adventure enthusiasts can go sea kayaking through the caves or offshore snorkeling and scuba diving within the cove.
+If your ideal beach experience is less about sand and more about views, head to La Jolla Cove.
+This breathtaking coastline curves magnificently around the Pacific Ocean, and along with steep cliffs and rocky tide pools, you’ll see sea lions, seagulls, and other sea birds frolicking in the surf and on the rocks.
+The cove is next to La Jolla’s upscale shopping district, where you’ll find fine restaurants and designer boutiques.
+Adventure enthusiasts can go sea kayaking through the caves or snorkeling and scuba diving within the cove.

-When it comes to the food to try during your cruise to San Diego, you can’t miss authentic Mexican cuisine and fresh seafood.
-San Diego is particularly known for its Baja fish tacos, which are made with pieces of fish (often cod or mahi-mahi) that are fried up in tasty batter and placed on a corn tortilla, then topped with a tangy white sauce and a big heaping of cabbage.
-It may sound simple, but try it and you’ll soon realize why fish tacos are such a delicacy in San Diego and sold on practically every corner.
+During your cruise from San Diego, you can’t miss trying the authentic Mexican cuisine and fresh seafood you’ll find all over the city.
+San Diego is particularly known for its Baja fish tacos, which are made out of fish (often cod or mahi-mahi) fried in tasty batter, placed on a corn tortilla, then topped with a tangy white sauce and a heaping scoop of cabbage.

-Another iconic San Diego dish to try is the California burrito, which stuffed with carne asada, french fries, guacamole, and cheese.
-The burgers here are fantastic, with the battle for best burger usually being between Hodad’s in OB (Ocean Beach) and Rocky’s in PB (Pacific Beach).
-If you’re in the mood for seafood, try some fresh fish or locally caught spiny lobster (if it’s in season) at one of the many oceanfront restaurants.
-Point Loma, the Gaslamp Quarter, and La Jolla are good bets for upscale seafood restaurants.
+Another iconic San Diego dish is the California burrito, which is stuffed with carne asada, french fries, guacamole, and cheese.
+The burger scene is also fantastic, and the battle for the best burger is usually between Hodad’s in Ocean Beach and Rocky’s in Pacific Beach.
+If you’re in the mood for seafood, try some fresh fish or locally caught spiny lobster (when it’s in season) at one of the many restaurants in Point Loma, the Gaslamp Quarter, or La Jolla.

 The mecca of all malls in the city is Fashion Valley, located in Mission Valley.
 Fashion Valley is home to several department stores, brand names, and luxury brands like Louis Vuitton, Burberry, and Balenciaga.
 Soak in some of the Southern California sunshine as you walk between stores at this open-air mall.

-For funky boutiques and eclectic shops, including San Diego’s most famous hat store, head to the uptown neighborhood of Hillcrest.
-The Gaslamp Quarter, which is located within walking distance from the San Diego Harbor, is also home to a number of popular shops and locally owned boutiques.
+For unique boutiques and eclectic shops, including San Diego’s most famous hat store, head to the uptown neighborhood of Hillcrest.
+The Gaslamp Quarter, which is located within walking distance from San Diego Harbor, is home to a number of popular shops and locally owned boutiques.